-- Cloud – The cloud itself is the virtual version of the datacentre’s resources (such as storage or processing power).
-Software can be stored and run on a cloud in the same way that it can be stored and run on a physical computer.
+- Cloud – The cloud itself is the virtual version of the data centre’s resources (such as storage or processing power).
+The software can be stored and run on a cloud in the same way that it can be stored and run on a physical computer.

 Below are some of the common examples of how the cloud is used to provide different services: